 We also enter into agreements to sell certain assets or businesses.
 We may not be able to successfully divest assets at acceptable prices or within the timeline envisaged due to market conditions or credit risk, resulting in increased pressure on our cash position and potential impairments.
-We may be held liable for past acts, failures to act or liabilities that are different from those foreseen or for breaches of representations and warranties we have made to the buyer(s).
+We may be held liable for past acts, failures to act or liabilities that are different from those foreseen or for breaches of representations and warranties we have made, and on indemnities we have provided, to the buyer(s).
 We may also face liabilities if a purchaser fails to honour all of its commitments.
 Accordingly, if we are unable to divest assets at acceptable prices or within our envisaged timeframe, or we are responsible for liabilities relating to the transaction after closing, this could have an adverse effect on our earnings, cash flows and financial condition.
 To the extent we have purchased insurance coverage such coverage may not cover our obligations, such obligations may exceed the coverage or the insurer may default in its obligations under the insurance.

-We have completed a number of acquisitions in recent years.
+Despite our limited acquisition and disposition activity in 2024, we have completed a number of acquisitions and dispositions in recent years.
 We remain subject to the following risks associated with these transactions: